Skip to content

 Extract the free bet

 If triggered, convert the free bet using the standard SNR back-and-lay process at odds around 5.0–7.0.
+The free bet expires 7 days after it is credited, so use it promptly.
 Expect to keep around 75–80% of the free bet's face value as real cash profit.
 Withdraw once everything has settled.

 Worked Example

-Let's walk through a realistic weekend with a £20 cap, targeting the second favourite in an eligible handicap.
+Let's walk through a realistic weekend with the full £20 stake, targeting the second favourite in an eligible race (5+ runners).
+There is no minimum odds requirement, so you're free to pick the price that best matches between BoyleSports and the exchange.

 StepWhat you doApprox. result